desertwitch/NUT-unRAID/README.md

-Network UPS Tools (NUT) for UNRAID
+Network UPS Tools (NUT) - CI for UNRAID
 ================
+_A faster-paced frontend for NUT, maximizing your UPS experience with frequent updates of the NUT backend._

 The NUT plugin for UNRAID has been developed by various people since 2015.